Classic Fish Pie Recipe

 What sauce goes in a fish pie, and how do you make it?

-The sauce in a fish pie starts with a traditional roux – heating butter and flour together in a pan before whisking in milk to create a smooth, creamy bechamel-style sauce.
+The sauce in a fish pie starts with a traditional roux, which involves heating butter and flour together in a pan before whisking in milk to create a smooth, creamy bechamel-style sauce.
 We use Arla B.O.B milk in ours for a lighter result without losing any of that comforting richness.
 You can then build on the flavour with seasoning and extras like mustard, a squeeze of lemon juice, and chopped herbs, such as parsley or dill.

 Can you freeze fish pie?